lyuwenyu/PDLL/README.md

 # PDLL😊
-PDLL's mission is to build a backend agnostic python deep learning framework for education, pluging and playing for different numpy-like computing engines.
+PDLL's mission is to build a backend-agnostic python deep learning framework for education, pluging and playing for different numpy-like computing engines.
 It includes autograd, nn modules, optimizer, io, .etc.

 ## Getting Started